mattiasherrfurth/python/README.md

  - sklearn - machine learning tools for encoding, scaling, and modeling
  - datetime - standard datetime package
  - dateutils - used for parser module to generically interpret datetimes
+ - boto3 - SDK for AWS
+ - secrets - secrets manager for AWS